 CoinLoan is another platform that helps users manage their crypto assets.
 It also gives borrowers a level of security that is hard to beat and lets them cover their losses if they don't pay their interest on time.

 The site is not only meant to help crypto investors manage their digital assets, but it also keeps the collateral that borrowers put up completely safe.

 Pricing and fees vary depending on the loan terms.
 Borrowers will be charged origination fees and will have access to interest rates starting at 4.5%.
 The LTV ranges between 20 and 70%.

 The CoinLoan lending platform application process is very similar to any other.
 It only takes a few minutes to set up an account and have it verified.

-Once users have completed all of that, they are to create a custom loan with their own parameters.
+Once that is completed, users are to create a custom loan with their own parameters.
 This is done by selecting the loan amount, term, limit, interest rate, repayment options, and supported crypto collateral.
-After entering all of the required information, the borrower would summarize his loan offer and click "Loan Agreement," which will finalize and create the loan offer.
+After entering all of the required information, the borrower would summarize his loan offer and click "Loan Agreement," which would finalize and create the loan offer.

 Note that one must fund his wallet with BTC collateral to access the loan.
 The amount a borrower can take depends on the market value of their collateral.

-CoinLoan offers security for all funds locked in its protocol; hence, one can be sure to get his collateral at the end of a loan term.
+All funds locked in CoinLoan's protocol are safe, so you can be sure to get your collateral back at the end of a loan term.
 They also offer some of the best rates in the market.
-Their support team is also very responsive and will help clear up any confusion regarding the platform's operation promptly.
+Their support team is also very quick to answer questions and clear up any confusion about how the platform works.

 The main concern for this platform is that it may suffer from a lack of liquidity.
 This is due to the fact that they have fewer investors than other top platforms.